mattbierner/blog.mattbierner.com/_posts/2016-09-21-all-this-blood.md

 After slipping the headset on, it took the pulse sensor around ten seconds or so to stabilize and start picking up my heart beat reliably.
 The rate was a little under once a second, around 80bmp.

 The red flashing did capture my attention for a moment, but then faded from notice while the beeping became part of the background noise.
-You would naturally expected that it would be very hard to see much of anything through all that red – just as you would expect that all that incessant pumping of blood and throbbing of organs would, given their vital nature, dominate one's concerns – but, such matters quickly took a back seat as I began to explore and observe the world about me.
+You would naturally expected that it would be very hard to see much of anything through all that red—just as you would expect that all that incessant pumping of blood and throbbing of organs would, given their vital nature, dominate one's concerns—but, such matters quickly took a back seat as I began to explore and observe the world about me.

 Walking about and interacting with the world was fairly easy and familiar, since the camera perspective at least somewhat matches normal vision.
 The latency however is noticeable, especially when I quickly turned my head.